AAFC-BICoE/snakemake-partial-genome-pipeline/README.md

 Phyluce, along with the corresponding probe set used in the target enrichment experiment is used to process each assembly independently.
 This generates four separate Phyluce databases of probe hits and UCE target contigs.
 Due to the heavy variation in target detection depending on assembly method, we opted to combine all detected targets into a unique set per sample.
-The custom script merge_uces.py examines each sample, and all detected UCEs across the four assemblies.
+The custom script merge_uces.py examines each sample and all detected UCEs across the four assemblies.
 It combines all targets, and keeps only the longest of any targets found in multiple assemblies.
 This unique set of merged targets dramatically increases the amount of data available for Phylogeny.
 However, the unadulterated assemblies are available for processing if required.

-The merged targets are concatenated into a single file which is a substitute of the Phyluce generated all-taxa-incomplete.fasta file that is the entry point for the Phyluce phylogeny workflow.
+The merged targets are concatenated into a single file which is a substitute of the Phyluce-generated all-taxa-incomplete.fasta file that is the entry point for the Phyluce phylogeny workflow.
 A rapid phylogeny is generated for quality control examination.
 Example commands are provided in the script phylogeny.sh.
 Phyluce aligns all UCE targets using Mafft, trims the alignments using Gblocks, and removes any targets not present in